bozoh/openrewrite-db-mcp/README.md

 ## Overview

 This project implements a comprehensive RecipeRepository class that provides various methods to query OpenRewrite recipes from a JSON database.
-The implementation follows TDD (Test-Driven Development) principles with extensive unit test coverage.

 ## Features